School place offers

 Before accepting or refusing, remember:

-- we advise you to accept the place offered even if you want to go on a waiting list or appeal, as there's no guarantee it will be successful
+- to accept the place offered even if you want to go on a waiting list or appeal, as there's no guarantee it will be successful

 - an accepted place can always be released later, but a refused place cannot always be offered back